 A little more than six months later, however, in early 2015, Lewis had a follow-up mammogram that revealed some new microcalcifications (tiny calcium deposits that appear on mammograms as little white specks) in her left breast.
 An ultrasound was ordered.
-When breast radiologist Jaime Geisel, MD, assistant professor of Radiology and biomedical imaging at Yale Medicine, examined Lewis, she noticed a swollen lymph node in her left armpit.
+When Yale Medicine breast radiologist Jaime Geisel, MD, an assistant professor of radiology and biomedical imaging at Yale School of Medicine, examined Lewis, she noticed a swollen lymph node in her left armpit.

 Lewis was advised of the need for an immediate biopsy of the lymph node.
 “With no time to prepare!” she exclaims.
 “I was like, ‘OK, go for it!’
 Because I can’t stand living in fear, the not knowing.”
 Lewis went home after the procedure to await a call from Dr. Hofstatter.